Board of Trustees

 Mr. Kovach earned his bachelor’s degree in industrial engineering from West Virginia University.
 In addition to serving as a Trustee of Saint Joseph's College, Mr. Kovach is a board member of both the Leadership Development Group and HB Investment Co.

-A former interim president for Saint Joseph’s College, Kenneth M. Lemanski has been an active member of the board of trustees since 2008.
-He is currently the vice president of government relations at Westfield State University in Westfield, Massachusetts, where he plays a major role in advancing private, state and federal dollars for university priorities, including $71 million from the Massachusetts State College Building Authority.
+A former interim president for Saint Joseph’s College, Kenneth M. Lemanski (Chair) has been an active member of the board of trustees since 2008.
+Lemanski is currently a consultant in higher education and is retired from Westfield State University.
+While serving as vice president of government relations at Westfield, he played a major role in advancing private, state and federal dollars for university priorities, including $71 million from the Massachusetts State College Building Authority.